-How to Crisp Soggy Roast Pork Crackling
+How to Crisp Soggy Roast Pork Crackling in the Oven

 This is a short tutorial on how to crisp soggy roast pork crackling by reheating it in the oven.
 It works for both home-made or store bought roast pork (siu yok/烧肉).
 The crackling skin to me is the most delicious part of the roast pork so it is worthwhile to restore its crispiness before eating.
 This tutorial was made with supermarket roast pork which was refrigerated overnight.
 The skin had become soggy but it was restored to crackling blissfulness after reheating.